Share on Facebook

 An experienced attorney can navigate these layered policies and ensure you are pursuing compensation from every available source.
 Learn more about who pays medical bills after a car accident in California.

-What California’s Prop 22 Means for Your Claim
+How California’s Prop 22 Affects Your Accident Claim

 In 2020, California voters passed Proposition 22, which allows app-based companies like DoorDash and Uber to classify their drivers as independent contractors rather than employees.
 This has significant implications for accident victims.